-So, almost all newer vehicles on the road today, use a mass air flow (MAF) sensor.
+So, almost all newer vehicles on the road today, use a mass air flow sensor.

-The mass air flow (MAF) sensor, measures the volume and density, of the air entering the engine.
+The mass air flow sensor, measures the volume and density, of the air entering the engine.

-Furthermore, the mass air flow (MAF) sensor, also measures the temperature of the incoming air.
+In addition, the mass air flow sensor, also known as, the (MAF) sensor, measures the temperature of the incoming air.

-The mass air flow (MAF) sensor is always located, in the air stream, before the throttle body.
-There actually are a few different types, of mass air flow (MAF) sensors.
+The mass air flow sensor is always located, in the air stream, before the throttle body.
+There actually are a few different types, of (MAF) sensors.